 - Samsung: Settings > Connections > Data Usage > Data Saver > Turn on now

-7. Use Wi-Fi messaging apps
+7. Use Wi-Fi-based messaging and calls

-8. Disable automatic operating system updates
+8. Disable automatic updates

 - iPhone: Settings > General > Software Update > Automatic Updates > disable iOS Updates